Site icon YatrikaOne

 Advertisements

 Carved out of a single rock, this magnificent statue of Nandi is smooth and shiny and has retained its original polish.
-It is a superb work of art with great attention to detail.
+It is a superb work of art with great attention paid to detail.
+Its body is well-proportioned and perfectly curved, including a small curved hump on its back.

-As you can see, adorned with finely crafted jewelry all over his body, Nandi is leisurely resting with a serene expression on his face and appears to keep a constant watch on Shiva.
-Nandi’s body is well-proportioned and perfectly curved, including a small curved hump on its back.
+Adorned with finely crafted jewelry all over its body, Nandi is leisurely resting, facing the garbhagriha with a serene expression.
+It appears to keep a constant watch on Shiva.

-North Nandi images
+North Nandi Images

 North Nandi Shine